AlexDev404/BatchTools/README.md

 - `Kbd.exe`
 - `Mouse.exe`

 Most of these programs are undocumented or have lost their documentation, so will take a while to learn.
-Programs like `ctext.exe` do include some breif documentation if evoked with the program's name while in the directory saved using the Windows Console/Command Prompt ( `cmd.exe` ).
+Programs like `ctext.exe` do include some brief documentation if evoked with the program's name while in the directory saved using the Windows Console/Command Prompt ( `cmd.exe` ).

 Output from ctext/colous.exe:
 # How to use `KBD.EXE`